kristoff-it/kristoff-it/README.md

 You can also find me on Twitter [@croloris](https://twitter.com/croloris).

-I'm currently sustaining myself through my work for the Zig Software Foundation, but I wouldn't mind one day to become fully independent and focus more on fun stuff, like Zig SHOWTIME.
-If you like what I do, consider becoming a GitHub Sponsor to [@ziglang](https://github.com/ziglang), and to me second.
+I'm currently sustaining myself through my work for the Zig Software Foundation, but I wouldn't mind one day to become fully independent and focus more on fun stuff, like Zig SHOWTIME and other similar projects.

+If you like what I do, consider becoming a GitHub Sponsor to [@ziglang](https://github.com/ziglang) first, and to me second.